Caba, La Union: Economy

 Caba is equally well-known for its vibrant cottage industries.
 The town has built a reputation for bamboo craftsmanship, producing high-quality furniture, baskets, installation art, and even traditional bamboo houses.
 Another hallmark of Caba's industry is the production of "bugguong padas," a locally famous fermented fish delicacy.
 Other thriving industries include woodcarving, dried fish production, and weaving, which preserve the town’s rich cultural heritage while contributing to economic growth.

-In the town proper, an increasing number of businesses provide goods and services to residents and visitors alike.
-These include retail shops, restaurants, small-scale manufacturers, and service providers.
-With improvements in infrastructure and accessibility, the local government is also exploring ways to promote tourism by highlighting the town’s unique products, natural beauty, and cultural traditions.

 Government

 Local government

 Just as the national government, the municipal government of Caba, is divided into three branches: executive, legislative, and judiciary.
 The judicial branch is administered solely by the Supreme Court of the Philippines.
 The LGUs have control of the executive and legislative branches.

 The executive branch is composed of the mayor and the barangay captain for the barangays.Local Government Code of the Philippines, Book III, Department of the Interior and Local Government official website.

 The legislative branch is composed of the Sangguniang Bayan (town assembly), Sangguniang Barangay (barangay council), and the Sangguniang Kabataan for the youth sector.

 The seat of Government is vested upon the Mayor and other elected officers who hold office at the Caba Town Hall.
 The Sanguniang Bayan is the center of legislation, stationed in Caba Legislative Building.